Four-Phase Systems: History

+The IV/30 and IV/55 were intended for only one or two data entry/display stations, while the IV/40 and higher were intended for multiple high-volume data entry stations and independent data processing, and the IV/60 and higher could be made into small computer systems.

-In 1982, Four-Phase was sold to Motorola for a $253 million stock exchange.
+In 1982, Four-Phase was sold to Motorola for a $253 million stock exchange (equivalent to $ today).
 The former location of the business on N De Anza Blvd is now Apple's Infinite Loop campus.

 System

 The Four-Phase CPU used a 24-bit word size.
-It fit on a single card and was composed of three AL1 chips, three read-only-memory (ROM) chips, and three random logic chips.
-A memory card used Four-Phase's 1K RAM chips.
-The system also included a built-in video controller which could drive up to 32 terminals from a character buffer in main memory.
+It fit on a single card and was composed of three AL1 chips, three read-only memory (ROM) chips, and three random logic chips.
+A memory card used Four-Phase's 1K random-access memory (RAM) chips.
+The system also included a built-in video controller which could drive up to 32 terminals from a character buffer.

+AL1 chip

-The AL1 was an 8-bit bit slice which contained eight registers and an arithmetic logic unit (ALU).
+The AL1 is an 8-bit bit slice which contains eight registers and an arithmetic logic unit (ALU).
 It was implemented using four-phase logic and used over a thousand gates, with an area of 130 by 120 mils (3.3 mm by 3 mm).
 The chip was described in an April 1970 article in Computer Design magazine.
 Although the AL1 was not called a microprocessor, or used as one at the time, it was later dubbed one in connection with litigation in the 1990s, when Texas Instruments claimed to have patented the microprocessor.
-In response, Lee Boysel assembled a system in which a single 8-bit AL1 was used as part of a courtroom demonstration computer system, together with ROM, RAM and an input-output device.
-The AL1 is erroneously considered to be the first microprocessor used in a commercial product (vs the Intel 4004, the first commercially available microprocessor), although it cannot qualify as a microprocessor as it only contains an ALU and register with no control.
+In response, Boysel assembled a system in which a single 8-bit AL1 was used as part of a courtroom demonstration computer system, together with ROM, RAM and an input-output device, where the ROM and its associated latch acted like a microcode controller to provide control lines for memory read/write, selecting an ALU operation, and providing the address of the next microcode instruction.
+The AL1 and its chipset is arguably the first microprocessor used in a commercial product (vs the Intel 4004, the first commercially available microprocessor).